bitplane/bitplane.net/log/2025/01/uh-halp-data/index.md

 * Being too impatient for `docker export` to do its business, I decided to dump the image contents with `tar` over a pipe.
 But ran out of space on the Orin box.
 Twice.
-And had to download it all from Docker Hub again.
+And had to download it all from Docker Hub again, as you can see in the above cast.

 #### Links